SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 ## Url Customisation

-The Retail React App allows you to customise your locale for your app urls.
+The Retail React App allows you to customize certain aspects of the url.
+Currently, you can choose where the current locale is displayed, whether it is in the urls path, query parameters, or not displayed.
-It can be either set as `path` or `query_param` or `none`.
+Below are the details of the possible configuration values.

 -   `path`: the locale will be a part of url path. e.g /en-US/women/dress
 -   `query_param`: the locale will be a url query param. e.g /women/dress?locale=en-US